vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 The singers sing thee [2];
 The praisers hymn thy praise;
 The Brahmans raise thee,
-0 Çatakratu, like a pole.
+0 Śatakratu, like a pole.
 ### i
 Let us offer our praise to him who delivereth from trouble, Swiftest to give, celebrating his loving kindness; O Indra, accept this oblation;
 May the desires of the sacrificer be fulfilled.